/r/pestcontrol

 Photograph via snooOG

-Welcome to r/PestControl - this subreddit is a place to ask the pros how to solve your pest issues.
-When posting, clear close-up pics are best as opposed to videos, and PLEASE give your location or country if outside the US.
-Also, if you have a german roach issue, see the sticky at r/GermanRoaches.
+Welcome!
+This sub is a place to ask the PROS (and a few knowledgeable enthusiasts) how to solve your pest issues.
+When posting, clear close-up pics of the BACK of the insect are a must.
+Also, videos are not a good way to ID bugs.
+PLEASE give your location or country if outside the US.
+Also, if you already know what pest you have, go to: r/Pest_Management.

 Welcome to /r/pestcontrol - a place to ask questions, find answers & talk shop about all thing pest and pest related.